sorens/cv/ORENS.md

 # for device software.
 Defined and documented features for the
 # device software 1.0.
 Developed schedule of work and supervised
 # the device software team to develop the 1.0 software for the
 # device.
-Contributed signficant portions of the software itself,
+Contributed significant portions of the software itself,
-# including interoprability with the Motorola FLEX Stack.
+# including interoperability with the Motorola FLEX Stack.
 ```

 ### `1998 - 1999` AT&T Bell Labs